 In July, the Hong Kong Society for Clinical Blood Management commissioned the Hong Kong Public Opinion Research Institute to interview 452 citizens aged 18 to 50 through questionnaires.
 63% of the respondents had donated blood, but 78% of them were not regular blood donors.
-Among the citizens who had donated blood, during the first four waves of the epidemic, the number of blood donations decreased from an average of 1 per year before the epidemic to 0.4; during the peak of the fifth wave of the epidemic, 87% said that they did not donate blood, and more than 83% said that After the epidemic eased, he did not donate blood again.
-38% of former blood donors reduced their willingness to donate blood due to the epidemic, mainly because they were worried about going out for infection (71%), not in the mood to donate blood due to the epidemic (68%), and the habit of donating blood was interrupted (63%).
+Among the citizens who had donated blood, during the first four waves of the epidemic, the number of blood donations decreased from an average of 1 per year before the epidemic to 0.4; during the peak of the fifth wave of the epidemic, 87% said that they did not donate blood, and more than 83% said that After the epidemic eased, he did not donate blood once more.
+38% of former blood donors reduced their willingness to donate blood due to the epidemic, mainly because they were worried regarding going out for infection (71%), not in the mood to donate blood due to the epidemic (68%), and the habit of donating blood was interrupted (63%).
 Zheng Hongjia, chairman of the society, pointed out that the epidemic has caused many respondents to express that they have lost the habit of donating blood, and the situation is worrying.

-The survey also revealed that respondents had misunderstandings about the use of blood.
+The survey also revealed that respondents had misunderstandings regarding the use of blood.
 Twenty-seven percent believed that non-emergency medical services would be reduced during the epidemic, and blood needs would also be reduced.
 Surgery was the patient group that used the most blood (92%).
 Ho Biyi, a member of the society, pointed out that even if non-emergency medical services are reduced, many patients with chronic diseases, such as chronic kidney disease and thalassemia major, still need blood transfusions to continue their lives.
 Last year, the groups that used the most blood were internal medicine and geriatrics, accounting for 52% of the total blood consumption.

 Blood storage period is only 5 to 42 days